Blind denoising diffusion models and the blessings of dimensionality: Experimental details

 \subsubsection{Gaussian-mixture data}

 We repeat the same experiment on $2$-component Gaussian mixture data using randomly generated means and covariances with equal weight with $\msf k = 2$.
-We use $n = 50 000$ datapoints and additionally incorporated weight-decay in the AdamW optimizer of value $5 \times 10^{-2}$.
+We use $n = 50 000$ data points and additionally incorporated weight-decay in the AdamW optimizer of value $5 \times 10^{-2}$.
 All other parameters remain the same, except now $d \in \{2,200\}$.
-The behavior is essentially identitcal to Figure~\ref{fig:learning_gaussian_denoising}, where low intrinsic and high ambient dimensionalities are crucial for blind denoisers to learn and sample from the data distribution.
+The behavior is essentially identical to Figure~\ref{fig:learning_gaussian_denoising}, where low intrinsic and high ambient dimensionalities are crucial for blind denoisers to learn and sample from the data distribution.